bahim22/work/Docs2/AplusDoc.md

    4. The process continues until reaching the lowermost level, from which the data is transmitted to the receiving device.
    5. At the receiving device the data is passed from the lowest to the highest layer as a series of SDUs while being successively stripped from each layer's header or footer until reaching the topmost layer, where the last of the data is consumed."

+**LDAP**: Lightweight Directory Access Protocol

+- Standards-based protocol that sits on top of TCP/IP allowing clients to do  directory server operations:
+- storing and retrieving data, searching for data matching a given set of criteria, authenticating clients, etc.
+- Uses TCP port 389 for unencrypted communication & 636 for LDAP over a TLS-encrypted channel
+- d
+- d

+- IEEE 802.11 is a set of protocols within the IEEE 802 WLAN standards that specifies wireless protocols
+- d

 ___

 ### `Hardware`